devicenator/Chapter.Mediation/README.md

 SniffCore.Mediation
 ===

-SniffCore.Mediation provides objects for a proper communication between modules in an MVVM environment
+SniffCore.Mediation provides objects for a proper communication between modules in an MVVM environment.

 ## How To
 * [Documentation](http://documentation.sniffcore.com/)